joeellis/joeellis.github.io/_posts/2017-06-20-redux-architecture.markdown

 }
 {% endhighlight %}

-I find this happens when we are dealing with relational data since it feels natural to use nesting to represent those relationships.
-Unfortunately for us, JavaScript lacks good native tools for handling and merging nested data structures.
-Using them can even cause performance issues with React / Redux itself.
+This often happens when we work with relational data as it feels natural to use nesting to represent those relationships.
+Unfortunately, nested data structures create complexity.
+At the component level, you'll have to reach even deeper into the state to get certain information.
+And at the reducer level, merging new data into your state will become far more complex.
+On top of all of that, nested data can even cause performance issues with React / Redux itself.

 Consider instead to flatten and [normalize](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html) your state shape.
-In Redux land, the shallower the nesting, the easier it will be to fetch and update state data in your app.
-Normalized states solve the problems listed above, and make your state more flexible overall.
+In Redux land, the shallower the nesting, the easier it is is to fetch and update state data in your app.
+Normalized states help solve the problems listed above, and make your state much more flexible overall.

 ##### Storing only raw data in the state